OSC/ood-documentation/source/installation/resource-manager/linuxhost.rst

 First Setup cgroups
 ********************

-The following are some examples of ways to implement cgroups for the LinuxHost Adapter.
+By default the adapter does not limit the user's CPU or memory utilization, only their "walltime".
+The following are two examples of ways to implement resource limits for the LinuxHost Adapter using cgroups.

 Approach #1: Systemd user slices
 --------------------------------

-With systemd it's possible to manage the resource limits of user logins through each user's "slice".
+With systemd it is possible to manage the resource limits of user logins through each user's "slice_".
 The limits applied to a user slice are shared by all processes belonging to that user, this is not a per-job or per-node resource limit but a per-user limit.
 When setting the limits keep in mind the sum of all user limits is the max potential resource consumption on a single host.

 First update the PAM stack to include the following line: